DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 ### Serial Number

-Text field for the serial number of the device.
-Helps to determine the affectedness.
+Unique combination of numbers and letters used to identify the device once it has been manufactured.
+[IDTA 2006](datamodel_idta#idta-02006-2-0)
+It helps to determine the affectedness by vulnerabilities.
 For example, a batch (SN range) has been shipped with a FW that contains a vulnerability.

 ### Site